-- Apoplastic and symplastic transport mechanisms, role of aquaporins and transporter proteins, structure-function relationship of inward and outward ion channels, dual action of ATPases/pumps and modulation of their activity, specialized mechanisms for phosphorus and iron uptake, monitoring of ion channel activity. - Photosynthesis: complexes of electron transport in chloroplast, mechanism of electron transport generation of proton gradient and ATP generation, bioenergetics of light reaction, CO2 concentrating mechanism in plants, regulation of C3- C4 and CAM cycles - Respiration and photorespiration: metabolic regulation of glycolysis, acetyl CoA, Kreb's cycle, gluconeogenesis and glyoxylate cycle; plant mitochondrial electron transport and ATP synthesis; alternate oxidase; photorespiratory pathway. - Nitrogen metabolism: Nitrate and ammonium assimilation; amino acid biosynthesis: structure and function of nitrogenase, nif gene and nod gene organization - Protein structure: Hierarchical structure of proteins; folding; ticketing; degradation; purification, detection and functional characterization; sequence alignments; molecular motors and pumps.
-Ramachandran plot. - Enzymes and bioenergetics: Application of principles of thermodynamics in biology; origin and evolution of biocatalytic reactions; significance of ribozymes; abzymes; artificial enzymes; enzyme technology; regulation of enzymatic activity; evolution of electron transport chain and its coupling to ATP synthesis. - Sensory Photobiology: Structure, function and mechanisms of action of phytochromes, cryptochromes and phototropins; stomatal movement; - Plant hormones: Biosynthesis, storage, breakdown and transport; physiological effects and mechanisms of action and use of mutants in understanding hormone actions, hormones in defense against abiotic and biotic stresses, synthetic regulatory compounds and their uses.
+- Apoplastic and symplastic transport mechanisms, role of aquaporins and transporter proteins, structure-function relationship of inward and outward ion channels, dual action of ATPases/pumps and modulation of their activity, specialized mechanisms for phosphorus and iron uptake, monitoring of ion channel activity.

+- -Photosynthesis: complexes of electron transport in chloroplast, mechanism of electron transport generation of proton gradient and ATP generation, bioenergetics of light reaction, CO2 concentrating mechanism in plants, regulation of C3- C4 and CAM cycles - -Respiration and photorespiration: metabolic regulation of glycolysis, acetyl CoA, Kreb's cycle, gluconeogenesis and glyoxylate cycle; plant mitochondrial electron transport and ATP synthesis; alternate oxidase; photorespiratory pathway. - -Nitrogen metabolism: Nitrate and ammonium assimilation; amino acid biosynthesis: structure and function of nitrogenase, nif gene and nod gene organization - -Protein structure: Hierarchical structure of proteins; folding; ticketing; degradation; purification, detection and functional characterization; sequence alignments; molecular motors and pumps.
+Ramachandran plot. - -Enzymes and bioenergetics: Application of principles of thermodynamics in biology; origin and evolution of biocatalytic reactions; significance of ribozymes; abzymes; artificial enzymes; enzyme technology; regulation of enzymatic activity; evolution of electron transport chain and its coupling to ATP synthesis. - Sensory Photobiology: Structure, function and mechanisms of action of phytochromes, cryptochromes and phototropins; stomatal movement; - -Plant hormones: Biosynthesis, storage, breakdown and transport; physiological effects and mechanisms of action and use of mutants in understanding hormone actions, hormones in defense against abiotic and biotic stresses, synthetic regulatory compounds and their uses. - Stress physiology: Responses of plants to abiotic (water, temperature and salt) stresses; Formation of ROS and its role in plants defence.
+Signalling in plant.